Multi-tenancy

 -d '{"message": "Hello"}'

-No tenant_id in the path, no way to query across tenants, no way to leak one tenant's data into another's response.
+Each key is bound to one user and one tenant.
+The API resolves it to a user_id, tenant_id, and membership role, and every subsequent operation is filtered by that tenant.
+There is no tenant_id in the path, no way to query across tenants, and no way to leak one tenant's data into another's response.

 Per-tenant configs